igneous-labs/inf-1.5/docs/reserve-v2-pricing-program.md

 - Fees are unsigned nanos, where `1_000_000_000` nanos = 100%.
 - Negative fees are unsupported.
 - Only accepted mints in `entries` can use the main Reserve route.
-- The utilization curve applies only when `output_mint == wSOL`.
+- wSOL-output routes consume utilization and use range-based midpoint pricing.
+- LP-output routes use the input mint's current wSOL-utilization fee.
-- When `output_mint != wSOL`, the input fee is the input mint's base fee.
+- Other non-wSOL-output routes use the input mint's base fee.
 - LST-output routes are not explicitly blocked, they can be disabled by setting the output mint fee to 100% (`1_000_000_000` fee nanos).
-- Quotes fail when the relevant route or priced segment has total fee >= 100%.
+- Quotes fail when the relevant route or priced segment has zero retained value.
 - There is no fixed target-liquidity parameter.
 The live pool total SOL value is the utilization denominator.
 - wSOL utilization is computed from the whole Reserve pool, not per mint.
 If SOLsLST drains wSOL, fees for other accepted mints increase as well.
+- use a 100% base fee or output fee to disable a route.

 ## Accounts